k1ngkevin/ttyboid/README.md

 ```

 Try increasing `num_boids` for denser flocking, raising `separation_strength`
-for more personal space, or tweaking the radii to change how locally the flock
+for more space between boids, or tweaking the radii to change how locally the flock reacts.
-reacts.

-## License

-MIT License.
-See `LICENSE` for details.